 Cafe Church is relaxed, informal, interactive and good fun.
 Everyone is welcome to come along, especially suitable for families, although lots of people come who are on their own and older people too.
 The Cafe is in the Magdalene Room (the hall to the right hand side of the church building).
 With worship led by the band, prayer activities, tea and toast, fresh coffee, fruit, Cafe Church is engaging and uplifting.

-If you are looking for somewhere to explore the Christian faith, somewhere to make new friends, somewhere to feel like you belong, please come along any Sunday at 10am to Saint George’s Church.
+If you are looking for somewhere to explore the Christian faith, somewhere to make new friends, somewhere to feel like you belong, you will receive a warm welcome at St George’s Church.

-On 3rd Sundays at 6.30pm we have a Celtic Holy Communion with folk music, pottery chalice, real bread and a reflection.
+On 3rd Sundays at 6.30pm we also have a Celtic Holy Communion with folk music, pottery chalice, real bread and a reflection rather than a sermon.

 Come and discover the peace and tranquility of Christian Mindfulness in the beautiful surroundings of Saint George’s Lady Chapel.
 No experience necessary.
 Dr Barbara Mitra leads us through a series of mindful meditations with a focus on love and kindly awareness and words of hope and compassion from the Bible.